Jalpas/intellistar-styleguide/README.md

 # intellistar-styleguide
-Styleguide for Intellistar
+Styleguide for Intellistar created by Jalpa
-hi guys
-I am jalpa